Overwatch-1-Emulator/ow1-emulator/CONTRIBUTING.md

 1. For every 3~5 features added to staging branch, the devs will compile a staging build and test each feature manually.
 2. If your feature fails to meet quality expectations, the MR corresponding to that feature will be reverted to drop the changes.
-3. After each feature in staging build is confirmed, the staging branch will be merged to main branch and a new main release build will be announced.
+3. After each feature in staging build is confirmed, the staging branch will be merged to main branch and a new gamemode version will be announced.

 ## Coding Style Guidelines